aikea/aikea.github.io/content/watchlog.md

 (first watch: Jul 10th, 2022)

 45. > **District 9 | Neill Blomkamp | 2009**
 Entertaining.
 Contains strong graphic violence.
 Liked the character arc.
 (first watch: Jul 17th, 2022)

+46. > **But I'm the Cheerleader | Jamie Babbit | 1999**
+What's this movie LMFAO?
+It's so weird and cringey and unfinished.
+So, basically, a group of homosexuals are sent to a therapy school called 'True Directions' which is headed by a hot-headed (read: humorous) headmistress Mary Brown (Cathy Moriarty) who believes in the simple "five step" solution to "cure" homosexuality as if it's a disease.
+Very cringey writing, humorous and memorable characters.
+Overall, a funny movie.
+(first watch: Jul 18th, 2022)
 <hr />